 Gault Library - Lower Level

 The following policies and procedures ONLY apply to semester and full-year off-campus study.
 Summer off-campus study (without transfer of financial aid) and "Wooster TREK " programs have separate policies.

 The application process is a two-part process.

-- You must submit an application for your specific program to the OCS office at The College of Wooster.
-It is an online process accessible via the OCS website.
+- You must submit an application for your specific program to the Global Engagement office at The College of Wooster.

-- If your College of Wooster application is approved by the OCS office, you must then apply to your specific program.
+- If your College of Wooster application is approved by GEO office, you must then apply to your specific program.
 This is usually an online process via the provider’s or university's website.

 What are the eligibility requirements?

 - Meet with a Peer Advisor for a GEO 101 session (Monday through Friday from 11am-12pm, Tuesday 7-8pm or Walk-In Wednesday)

 - Meet with Candace Chenoweth or Jamie Adler prior to submitting your application